SBML-Kimlab/DISCODE/README.md

 **DISCODE** (**D**eep learning-based **I**terative pipline to analyze **S**pecificity of **CO**factors and to **D**esign **E**nzyme) is a transformer-based NAD/NADP classification model.
 The model uses ESM-2 language model for amino acid embedding, finally represents the probability of NAD and NADP.
 This code can also be run on Google Colaboratory.

 ## Installation
-**Note : This code was developed in Linux, and has been tested in Ubuntu 18.04 with Python 3.8.**
+**Note : This code was developed in Linux, and has been tested in Ubuntu 18.04 and 20.04 with Python 3.8.**
 1. Clone github repository
 ```
 git clone https://github.com/SBML-Kimlab/DISCODE.git